ferdicoder/web-development-learning-projects/README.md

 Although the projects may be similar to common tutorials found online, all implementations are written in my own way to reinforce my understanding of different technologies

-This repository will remain active until I complete my degree (expected August 2027), and will serve as a public record of my learning progress.

 ## Purpose of this Repo
 - Practice applying real-world web development concepts